 - Read Voraciously.
 Your hunger for the ideas from others will pay dividends many times over in your career.
-If you're not reading (or listening) and learning, you’re moving backwards at the speed of change.
+If you're not reading (or listening) and learning, you’re moving backward at the speed of change.
 Stay tuned for some forthcoming suggested reading lists.

 - Internalize: “It’s Leader AND Manager.”
 Instead of burning precious gray matter on the differences between a manager and a leader, know that you need both great management skills and great leadership skills to succeed.
 They are both incredibly valuable toolsets of behaviors necessary for success.

 - Embrace the Reality of Power and Politics.
 Wherever humans gather in groups, power and politics are present.
 The challenge is learning to understand and navigate the political environment in a manner that keeps your integrity intact.
 And those who cultivate power (again, in a clean manner) are the ones who decide what gets done and who does what.
 If it feels better, consider this more about cultivating influence.
 Just don’t ignore it.

 - Learn to Build Teams that Work.
 Teams are the vehicles of innovation, strategy execution and problem-solving, and you need to learn to be a master team builder.
 Most of our workplace teams sub-optimize, and in a world where timeliness is essential, you can’t afford to have your teams misfire.